Eight Experts Share Their Top Tips For First Time Campers

 If you have never enjoyed a night under canvas, then you are missing out on a wonderful experience.
 The freedom of sleeping outdoors is something that simply can’t be beaten, and it’s a great activity for families, friends, or even solo adventurers.

-Read on to find out their top tips for first timers, and you’ll discover that whoever you are, you can tailor your experience to suit you and have a fantastic time!
+Read on to find out their top first time camping tips, and you’ll discover that whoever you are, you can tailor your experience to suit you and have a fantastic time!

 Not sure what size tent to buy?
 For two people and their belongings, a two-man tent is actually a major squeeze.
 Rule of thumb, if you want any space at all, is go double – so a two man for one person, four man for two, etc.